Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Parameter selection

 \subsection{Controlling data specificity}

-When a new group is considered, the parameters for that group's distribution are drawn based on the parent distribution and the $p$ and $q$ kernel parameters.
-An important aspect of the generated model is that data becomes more specific in lower nodes.
-This behaviour is always present, however the values taken for the kernel change the average proportion of data standard deviation between the parent and child.
+When a new group is considered, the parameters for that group data points distribution are drawn based on the parent distribution and the kernel parameters $p$ and $q$.
+An important aspect of the generated model is that data becomes more specific at lower nodes following the OCH principles.
+However, the values that are taken for the kernel change the average proportion of standard data deviation between the parent and child.
 This is based on the expected standard deviation of the new node compared to the old node (taken separately in each dimension):

-By selecting $p$ and $q$ the rate at which the nodes become more specific can be altered.
-The lower the mean is the more specific every child will be (on average), the higher the variance is the more variety there will be in how the child nodes relate to their parent.
+By selecting $p$ and $q$, the rate at which the nodes become more specific can be altered.
+The lower the mean is, the more specific every child will be (on average), the higher the variance is, the more variety there will be in how the child nodes relate to their parent.